credential-handler/chapi.io/developers/wallets/native.md

 ## Wallet Registration

-Wallets need to be registered with the browser as a Credential Handler in order to store or retrieve Verifiable Credentials.
+Wallets need to be registered with the browser as a Credential Handler in order to store or retrieve Verifiable Credentials on the Web.

-To enable a native mobile wallet to receive VCs via CHAPI, your application will need to be able to handle deeplinks.
+To enable a native mobile wallet to receive VCs via CHAPI, your application will need to be able to handle deep links.
+Deep links, also known as app links, cause a user's Web browser to open a native application and pass the URL to it when particular links are followed.
+This enables the user's Web browser to open a native mobile wallet from the CHAPI wallet selection menu and pass the CHAPI request to it.
 See appropriate deep link documentation for [Android](https://developer.android.com/training/app-links/deep-linking) or [iOS](https://developer.apple.com/documentation/xcode/allowing-apps-and-websites-to-link-to-your-content?language=objc).

 During this process you will be required to host the appropriate operating system specific files on a web server.
 To enable CHAPI registration this web server will also need to host a page that allows the user to register the CHAPI handler with the mobile web browser.